Aspie96/blog/content/posts/free-speech.md

 - Sexual obscenity and hard-core pornography should be allowed and not restricted beyond the extent necessary to protect children and unwilling recipients.
 - Circumventing DRM technology should be allowed, as should be distributing software intended to do so.
 Customers should be clearly informed of the presence of DRM-based restrictions in any device they buy.
 - Individuals should have the option of privately communicating in a secure and confidential way, including through strong cryptography.
 It should also be possible to express oneself publicly and yet anonymously.
 - Access to neutral tools which can facilitate the actual exercise of freedom of expression should be maximized.
-This includes high-quality free and open source software for writers, artists and coders.
+This includes high-quality [free and open source software](/posts/free-software) for writers, artists and coders.
 - Privacy-preserving free-speech or censorship-resistant online social media platforms should be made mainstream.
 - A culture of open, rational and honest discourse and analytical thinking should be fostered.
 The social cost of disagreements should be reduced.
 - People have the right not to take a public stance on issues about which they do not wish to do so.
-- Defending others' right to free expression should not be misunderstood as endorsing, approving or liking what they say.
+- Defending others' right to free expression should never be misunderstood as endorsing, approving or liking what they say.
 - Individually, it's important to take actions to protect, preserve and enhance one's ability to exercise one's own freedom of expression effectively.
 - The right to free speech includes the right to openly endorse censorship.

 The current level of freedom of expression is not sufficient and, while some of the much-needed progress lies in the context of politics and of the law, most of it is cultural and societal.
-Free software controlled by users may be part of what's needed, but it would be unwise to treat as a technical problem that which mostly isn't.
+[Free software](/posts/free-software) controlled by users may be part of what's needed, but it would be unwise to treat as a technical problem that which mostly isn't.

 There are multiple reasons for my highly permissive stance on freedom of expression.